BleuBleu/FamiStudio/Docs/docs/basics.md

 * A selected channel, in bold in the sequencer
 * A selected song, in bold in the project explorer song list
 * A selected instrument, in bold in the project explorer instrument list.
+* A selected arpeggio, in bold in the project explorer arpeggio list.

 The sequencer and piano roll will display the information for the currently selected song.
 When pressing the keys on the piano roll, it will play notes for the currently selected instrument, and output it on the currently selected channel.
 The same applies if you have a MIDI keyboard connected.